4. How do the licensing requirements apply to cross-border business in your jurisdiction?

 Banking

-Investment advisers also generally require registration with the US SEC; provided, however, US federal law provides certain limited exemptions for foreign investment advisers with no place of business in the US who advise a de minimis number of US persons, with less than USD 25 million under management.
-In addition, foreign advisers to private funds with US investors are exempt from registration under certain circumstances.
+Investment advisers generally must register with the SEC, but there are limited exemptions for foreign investment advisers with no place of business in the US who advise a de minimis number of US persons, with less than USD 25 million under management.
+In addition, foreign advisers who only advise private funds are also exempt under certain circumstances.

 Derivatives

-With respect to transactions involving futures contracts (and options thereon), if the solicitation, advice or management is occurring in the United States, registration will be required.
-Thus, to the extent that a person solicits orders, advises US residents or manages any investments from the United States, registration will be required, absent an exemption.
+Registration will be required if solicitation, management or advice with respect to futures contracts (and options thereon) occurs in the United States.
+In particular, registration will be required if a person solicits orders, advises US residents or manages any investments from the United States, absent an exemption.

-The Dodd-Frank Act added Section 2(i) to the CEA, which provides that the swap provisions of Title VII apply to cross-border activities when such activities have a “direct and significant connection with activities in, or effect on, commerce of the United States” or when they contravene CFTC rules or regulations aimed at preventing evasion of Title VII.
-Prior to the Dodd-Frank Act, swaps were not subject to CFTC regulation (or any federal agency regulation).
+The Dodd-Frank Act extended US swaps regulation to cross-border activities when such activities have a “direct and significant connection with activities in, or effect on, the commerce of the United States” or when they contravene CFTC rules or regulations aimed at preventing evasion of Title VII.

-The application of most CFTC rules (other than margining and segregation of margin) to a cross-border transaction depends, in large part, on whether one of the counterparties to the transaction is a “US person,” as defined in the Guidance.
-The Guidance defined the term “US person” broadly to include, but not be limited to the following:
+The extraterritorial application of most CFTC rules (other than margining and segregation of margin) depends, in large part, on whether one of the counterparties to the transaction is a “US person,” as defined in the Guidance.
+The Guidance defines “US person” broadly to include, but not be limited to the following:

 • Any natural person who is a resident of the United States